 When Thomas Perry travelled in a service car to Gisborne in 1931, he recorded the trip in his diary: ‘Changed cars [at Ōpōtiki].
 8 cy[linder] Cadillac.
 Fine car.
 Climb anything.
 Woman in back CAR SICK all way ...
 Motu Gorge wonderful.
 24 m[iles] only room most of way for one car to travel.
 Wonderful bush scenery.
 Terrific drops side of road in Gorge.
 Admire driver ...
 Dark night, blaze of camp fire of Maoris.
 Very striking ...
 Gave remains of whisky to woman who was car sick.
 Glad when I got some back!!
 Gisborne at last.’1

-Early roads only linked Gisborne to other parts of the Poverty Bay flats; elsewhere there were only bridle tracks and some dray roads for quite some time.
+Early roads only linked Gisborne to other parts of the Poverty Bay flats; elsewhere there were only bridle tracks and some dray roads.
 By 1900 coaches could ply both coastal and inland routes to Wairoa, and ran north to Tolaga Bay.
 In 1914 a coach road was opened to Ōpōtiki via Toatoa, across the ranges from Motu.
 On the coast road the Waiapu River, a major barrier, was bridged by 1914 and the entire coast route to Ōpōtiki via Hicks Bay was drivable by 1929.
 The present-day inland route to Ōpōtiki through the Waioeka Gorge opened in 1932.

 A New Zealand-designed bike named the ‘Maori’ was produced in England.
 Its designers, A. R. Bannister and George Johns of Gisborne, patented its variable speed gear in 1914.
 The bike was belt-driven, a design that soon lost out to chain-driven bikes.